pe-version/CA2/README.md

 - ✅ Infrastructure provisioning and validation
 - ✅ Extensive troubleshooting and root cause analysis
 - ✅ Professional documentation of limitations
+- ✅ Systematic isolation of the problematic component

 **The configuration is production-ready; hardware constraints prevent full deployment demonstration.**